wp-plugins/chat-room/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create chat rooms on your site for logged-in users to participate in.
+Create chat rooms on your site for users to participate in.

 == Description ==

-When activated, you will see a new post type to edit called Chat Rooms in the admin interface.
-A page for each chat room will be accessible from the Edit screen, and you can share the permalink on a post or page, or add it to a navigation menu.
+The Chat Room plugin allows administrators to easily create chat rooms for their users to participate in.
+Chat rooms are created via the WordPress administrative interface.
+After creation, users can access it via the permalink for the chat room.

+The plugin currently will only support servers that have direct PHP filesystem access, which may not be available on all hosting environments.

 == Installation ==